redgeneLauren/HTMLcourse-sample/Content/Attributes/Attributes.facts.md

  - `id` - it is a unique identifier to identify an HTML element.
 The value `paragraph1` inside the double quotes `" "` labels the unique identifier to the element `<p></p>`.

-- `title` - this is often used as a display tooltip when the cursor hovers around the element.
+- `title` - this is often used as a display tooltip when the cursor hovers over the element.
 When the cursor hovers over the text `HTML attributes` the value set inside the double quotes `" "` will appear in the display tooltip as `lesson 3`.

-- `style` - this is the attribute that allows cascading style sheet rules to be written inside the element.
-The attribute value `color:red` and `font-family: courier` are a few CCS rules that can be used in the `style` attribute.
+- `style` - this is the attribute that allows cascading style sheet rules to be written inside an element.
+This attribute is refered to as an `inline style`.

+- The `style attribute` can contain multiple `attribute value pairs` seperated by a `;` semi-colon.

+- `color:red` , `font-family: courier` - are the attribute value pairs of the property `style` attribute.
+These value pairs are usually seperated by a `:` colon.